-SmartContract
+Smartcontract

+vvv Dev. environment for Ethereum Smartcontract vvv

-For SmartContract programming, Ethereum provides a web-based IDE for Solidity language that can compile, test, and deploy smart-contract to specific Ethereum node called “Remix” [52].
+For Smartcontract programming, Ethereum provides a web-based IDE for Solidity language that can compile, test, and deploy Smartcontract to specific Ethereum node called “Remix” [52].
 In the implementation, Remix was accessed using Google Chrome from the main machine and the session was saved locally using Remix client to avoid unexpected issues on the Solidity code.
-Each SmartContract is validated, and test deployed within the IDE before actual implementation on the test machine.
-The SmartContract ready for implementation will be compiled using the Solidity compiler provided by Remix community-based plugin.
-Each compiled solidity code gives ABI code and Binary code which will be used on Web3js code to interact with the Blockchain SmartContract.
-After successfully compiled the Solidity SmartContract code, the ABI code and Byte code will be automatically generated by the IDE.
+Each Smartcontract is validated, and test deployed within the IDE before actual implementation on the test machine.
+The Smartcontract ready for implementation will be compiled using the Solidity compiler provided by Remix community-based plugin.
+Each compiled solidity code gives ABI code and Binary code which will be used on Web3js code to interact with the Blockchain Smartcontract.
+After successfully compiled the Solidity Smartcontract code, the ABI code and Byte code will be automatically generated by the IDE.
 These codes can be copied and passed into Web3js code by assigning a variable to store the code as its value.
-Noted that Byte code defines the behavior of the SmartContract and only required on the first deployment of the SmartContract which required only once in this implementation, while ABI code defines interface for communicating with the SmartContract and always required every time the native program communicate with SmartContract.
+Noted that Byte code defines the behavior of the Smartcontract and only required on the first deployment of the Smartcontract which required only once in this implementation, while ABI code defines interface for communicating with the Smartcontract and always required every time the native program communicate with Smartcontract.

+vvv Smartcontract preparation before use vvv

-Before begin registering health documents metadata into Blockchain SmartContract, the SmartContract must be first deployed to act as a contract format for the entire Blockchain ledger for the implementation.
-The Web3js script that simply deploys the SmartContract into the Blockchain ledger.
+Before begin registering health documents metadata into Blockchain Smartcontract, the Smartcontract must be first deployed to act as a contract format for the entire Blockchain ledger for the implementation.
+The Web3js script that simply deploys the Smartcontract into the Blockchain ledger.
 It required both the Byte code and ABI code received from the Solidity compiler to be completed.
-Once the SmartContract is deployed, any later communication with SmartContract will only need ABI code to act as an interface for the communication.
-This SmartContract deployment process only required once at the initiation of the Blockchain ledger and no longer needs to be performed ever again for the rest of the Blockchain ledger life cycle.
+Once the Smartcontract is deployed, any later communication with Smartcontract will only need ABI code to act as an interface for the communication.
+This Smartcontract deployment process only required once at the initiation of the Blockchain ledger and no longer needs to be performed ever again for the rest of the Blockchain ledger life cycle.

+vvv Connecting another program to Smartcontract vvv

 For the coding process of all non-Blockchain native Javascript programs, the coding environment must be provided essential coding components.
 In this implementation, we use NodeJS as a compiler and coding environment for all Javascript programs.
 NodeJS is available at their website [53].
 The essential coding components node module can be installed using Node Package Manager (NPM) which comes together with NodeJS [54].
 The coding of program for native side of XDS Actor requires node module name "Web3" (Web3js) [55], "xml2js" [56], "fs" [57], "net" [58], "util" [59], "moment" [60], and "cryptr" [61] which can be installed using the command-line.

+-- Smartcontract process flow –

+-- Smartcontract’s Role in XDS –

+-- Smartcontract Design --

 Implementing XDS Actors for XDS Blockchain

+vvv Wrap up design requirements vvv

 As we have seen from HL7 and FHIR, current healthcare information exchanged related standards are mostly web-based protocol.
 Additionally, development of IT infrastructure to support healthcare operation requires the capability to handle a huge amount of transaction in a limited amount of time so, it requires our system implementation to be able to handle multitask properly.

+vvv Why use Javascript and Node.js vvv